truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 So, to have a user redo it, out-of-protocol, would be a contradiction.
 Call it the "Reductio ad PayPal".

-In this way, the 'evil fork' (described above) is just 100% mean (and indistinguishable from a 51% DoS attack).
+In this way, the 'evil fork' (described above) is just 100% mean (and indistinguishable from a 51% attack of empty blocks).

 ### Loudness is About Users, Not Miners